DEXA Scan for Body Comp FIT

 The mission of the Fitness Institute of Texas (FIT) is to enhance the quality of lives through research, service, training and educational programs in physical activity, nutrition, and behavioral health.
-FIT is an integral part of the Department of Kinesiology and Health Education in the College of Education at The University of Texas at Austin.

 I'm 35 years old and a mother of two.
 I look as good as I did when I started college!

 I'm proud to be a FITer and am happy to share my successes.
 I started FIT in January 2009 and since then have dropped and maintained a 20 pound weight loss with substantial gains in muscle.
 I'm continuing in FIT II (my fourth FIT rotation) because I actually enjoy the exercise now.
 I never imagined in a million years that I would ever say that I enjoy and look forward to working out, but that's one of the best things about the FIT program - it made me an exerciser!
 I did ballet until I was 14 and never did any other exercise beyond that, so to say that I am an exerciser now is a big deal.